mongodb/docs-app-services/source/mongodb/tables/role-configuration.rst

        To assign a role, App Services evaluates the ``apply_when`` of each potential role until one evaluates to true.
-Potential roles are any roles specified for the given collection or, if no roles are specified for the given collection, the default role(s).
+Potential roles are any roles specified in the ``rules.json`` configuration file for the given collection or, if no ``rules.json`` file is found for the given collection, the default role(s).
 App Services evaluates roles in the order that you specify them in your configuration.
 If no role matches, then access is denied.
 For more information, see :ref:`roles`.

        If Device Sync (Flexible Mode) is enabled, the assigned roles must be :ref:`Sync compatible <sync-compatible-roles>`.
 If the role is not Sync